stuti-rastogi/leetcode-python-solutions/README.md

 Solving problems from [Leetcode](https://leetcode.com/), mainly in Python.
 The problem descriptions and my solutions are linked in the following table:

+:exclamation: - Questions that I found harder to solve
+:lock: - Questions that are from Leetcode premium

 | Sr. No. | Problem No. | Title  | Solution  | Difficulty  | Companies |
 | ----- | ----- | ----- | ----- | ----- | ----- |
 | 1 | 344 | [Reverse String](https://leetcode.com/problems/reverse-string/description/) | [Python](https://github.com/stuti-rastogi/leetcodesolutions/blob/master/344_reverseString.py)| Easy | - |